kata-containers/kata-containers/virtcontainers/README.md

 # Background

-The few existing VM-based container runtimes (Clear Containers, runv, rkt's kvm stage 1) all share the same hardware virtualization semantics but use different code bases to implement them. `virtcontainers`'s goal is to factorize this code into a common Go library.
+The few existing VM-based container runtimes (Clear Containers, runv, rkt's KVM stage 1) all share the same hardware virtualization semantics but use different code bases to implement them. `virtcontainers`'s goal is to factorize this code into a common Go library.